-For the reasons outlined in the Introduction, local observers monitor surface index concentrations at each station following a hydrology-based scheme.
+For the reasons outlined in Sect.
+1, local observers monitor surface index concentrations at each station following a hydrology-based scheme.
 The sampling depth is typically 20-50 cm below the water surface.
-The samples are taken in the

-25 mainstream and at a fixed position.
-Additionally, HYBAM routinely uses moderate-resolution MODIS images to determine surface concentrations, and these values are calibrated with in situ radiometric measurements (Espinoza-Villar et al., 2012; Santini et al, 2014; Martinez et al.; 2015).
+The samples are taken in the mainstream and at a fixed position.
+Additionally, HY-BAM routinely uses MODIS images to determine surface concentrations, and these values are calibrated with in situ radiometric measurements (Espinoza-Villar et al., 2012; Santini et al., 2014; Martinez et al., 2015).

-For calibration purposes (i.e., water level vs discharge and concentration index vs mean concentration), 44 campaigns were conducted during the 2010-2017 period.
-These campaigns included the collection of 494 discharge measurements, 249

-30 sediment concentration profiles and 1330 water samples.
-The dataset covers contrasted regimes, including periods of extreme droughts (e.g. 2010) and periods of extreme floods (e.g. 2012, 2015) (Espinoza et al., 2012, 2013; Marengo et al., 2015).
-Thus, the sampled concentrations spanned a wide range (Table 1), which was well representative of the river hydrological variability.
-A 600 kHz Teledyne RDI Workhorse Acoustic Doppler Current Profiler (ADCP) was used and coupled with a 5 Hz GPS sensor to correct for the movable bed error (e.g. Callède et al., 2000; Vauchel et al., 2017).
+For calibration purposes (i.e., water level vs. discharge and concentration index vs. mean concentration), 44 campaigns were conducted during the 2010-2017 period.
+These campaigns included the collection of 494 discharge measurements, 249 sediment concentration profiles and 1330 water samples.
+The dataset covers contrasted regimes, including periods of extreme droughts (e.g., 2010) and periods of extreme floods (e.g., 2012 and 2015) (Espinoza et al., 2012, 2013; Marengo and Espinoza, 2015).
+Thus, the sampled concentrations spanned a wide range (Table 1), which represented the river hydrological variability well.
+A 600 kHz Teledyne RDI Workhorse acoustic Doppler current profiler (ADCP) was used and coupled with a 5 Hz GPS sensor to correct for the movable bed error (e.g., Callède et al., 2000; Vauchel et al., 2017).

 A point sampling method was preferred to estimate $\langle C \rangle$ (Filizola, 2003; Guyot et al., 2005; Vauchel et al., 2017) to capture the vertical concentration distribution.
-The sampling for concentration determination was usually performed at the following

-- 5 height (h) from the bed: $\sim 0.98 h$, 0.75 h, 0.5 h, 0.25 h, sometimes at $\sim 0.15 h$, and finally at $\sim 0.1 h$, at three verticals that divided the cross-section according to the river width or the flow rate.
-Each vertical was assumed to be representative of the flow in the corresponding sub-section.
+The sampling for concentration determination was usually performed at the following height (h) from the bed: $\sim 0.98h$, 0.75h, 0.5h, 0.25h, sometimes at $\sim 0.15h$ and finally at $\sim 0.1h$, at three verticals that divided the cross section according to the river width or the flow rate.
+Each vertical was assumed to be representative of the flow in the corresponding subsection.
 Sampling was performed from a boat drifting on a streamline immediately after the ADCP measurements were collected.
-The sampler capacity was 650 mL, with a filling time of ~ 10 seconds, which allowed for a short time integration along the streamline passing by the sample point.
-Considering the waves at the free surface, the - 10 boat's pitch and roll and the bedforms, the accuracy of the vertical position of the sampler may be evaluated as ± 0.5 m.
+The sampler capacity was 650 mL, with a filling time of ~ 10 s, which allowed for a short time integration along the streamline passing by the sample point.
+Considering the waves at the free surface, the boat's pitch and roll and the bedforms, the accuracy of the vertical position of the sampler may be evaluated as ± 0.5 m.
 This variability leads to substantial uncertainty in the zones with high concentration gradients.
-The operation time was approximately 2-5 hours, depending on the river sites.
+The operation time was approximately 2-5 h, depending on the river sites.
 Steady conditions were observed during the sampling operation.

 Finally, samples for the characterization of the bed material PSD were collected at four sites: BEL, REQ, REG and TAM.
 The bed material was dragged on the riverbed.

-15 2.1.2 Analytical methods
+2.1.2 Analytical methods

-The concentrations C{φ} for two main grain size fractions φ were further determined: the sand fraction ($\phi = s$) was separated from the silt/clay fraction ($\phi = f$) using a 63-μm sieve (cf. Standart Methods ASTM D3977), according to the Wentworth (1922) grain size classification for non-cohesive particles.
-The water samples were filtered using 0.45-μm cellulose acetate filters (Millipore) that were then dried at 50°C for 24 hours.
+The concentrations C{φ} for two main grain size fractions φ were further determined: the sand fraction ($\phi = s$) was separated from the silt/clay fraction ($\phi = f$) using a 63 μm sieve (cf. Standart Methods ASTM D3977), according to the Wentworth (1922) grain size classification for noncohesive particles.
+The water samples were filtered using 0.45 μm cellulose acetate filters (Millipore) that were then dried at 50 °C for 24 h.

-20 Particle size analysis was performed with a Horiba LA920-V2 laser diffraction sizer.
+Particle size analysis was performed with a Horiba LA-920-V2 laser diffraction sizer.
 The entire sampled volume was analyzed, with several repetitions demonstrating excellent analytical reproducibility.
-For each size group φ , the arithmetic mean diameter d{φ} [m] was calculated:
+For each size group φ , the arithmetic mean diameter d{φ} (m) was calculated: